Floorp-Projects/Floorp/docs/contributing/editor.rst

 Instructions for the installation of rtags are available at the `rtags github repo <https://github.com/Andersbakken/rtags>`__.

-rtags requires a :ref:`compilation database <CompileDB back-end / compileflags>`.
+rtags requires a :ref:`compilation database <CompileDB back-end-compileflags>`.

 In order for rtags to index correctly, included files need to be copied and unified compilation files need to be created.
 Either run a full build of the